cnbrkaydemir/cnbrkaydemir/README.md

 - 📫 How to reach me **canberk.aydemir@yahoo.com**

-- ⚡ Fun fact :- One day JS will be the goat.
+- ⚡ Fun fact :- The end is nigh for software developers.

 <br>